 You’ll find over 10,000 square feet over 2 floors to explore at Wright’s Barn, and when you’re done, you can stop by Jim & Carol’s Cafe for some old-fashioned home cooking.
 Parking is available for free off-street and the market is open year-round weekends.

-Flea Markets in Connecticut #4: Maplewood Indoor Flea Market
+Flea Markets in Connecticut #4: Maplewood Indoor Flea Market (Permanently closed)

 Just down the road from The Elephant’s Trunk Country Flea Market, Maplewood Indoor Flea Market is another pick for your antiquing itinerary of the best flea markets in Connecticut.
 The market’s owners were inspired in 1993 to start the market after watching a rainstorm wash out an outdoor flea market and have operated it continuously for over 20 years.
 Connecticut can have inclement weather in the winter, but it’s easy to browse at Maplewood Indoor Flea Market thanks to the building’s climate control temperatures.